|GET STARTED TODAY|

 OUR GOAL – to prepare your student for entrance into one of the 10 best middle schools closest to your home.

-Home Work Completion – 82nd Street Academics has the best track record with homework completion and correction for the past 15 years.
-After a short time to gather and meet friends, we tackle homework together – 20:1 students to teacher, we have the extra time to answer questions and check homework.
+We Promise an A in Homework – 82nd Street Academics has the best track record with homework completion and correction for the past 15 years.
+After a short time to gather and meet friends, we tackle homework together – 10:1 students to teacher, we have the extra time to answer questions and check homework.
+Our homework promise is for students who attend for 5 days a week and leave at 6PM or later.

 7 Social Emotional Skills for High School Success – Our success continues with 7 Social Emotional skills that we work with students to develop :